IPA Core – Values

 Building on others

-Integration and Differentiation in IPA Core Value Analysis
+Integration and Differentiation in IPA Value Analysis

-Pendulum movement in IPA Core Value analysis
+Pendulum movement in IPA Value Analysis